roartiz/Minecraft-Builder/README.md

 ><sup>An up-to-date collection of Minecraft installation files, utilites, and mods.</sup>

 ### Getting Started
-><sup> This guide covers setting up both installations you'll need to access the servers, Vanilla Minecraft (referred to as Paper, from here on) and the modded install.
-Please pay careful attention to the version numbers, as they are very similar.
-Both methods are listed below:  </sup>
+><sup>This guide covers setting up both installations you'll need to access the servers, Vanilla Minecraft (referred to as Paper, from here on out) and the modded installation. *Please pay careful attention to the version numbers, as they are very similar.* Both methods are listed below:</sup>

 \+ [Files you need](https://drive.google.com/drive/folders/1a9OBjKgzqtkYc8GAqOuOoRYpovJw8gVs?usp=sharing) +
 \+ [Jump to Server Information](#server-information) +